FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/id.md

 Local model file identifier (IDF)

-The "COMMUT" value for this parameter takes a particular meaning for Transfer CFT{{< TransferCFT/componentshortname  >}}: it corresponds to the description of the files received as an intermediate partner.
+The "COMMUT" value for this parameter takes a particular meaning for {{< TransferCFT/axwayvariablesComponentShortName  >}}: it corresponds to the description of the files received as an intermediate partner.
 For the store and forward to be accepted, the command (CFTRECV ID = COMMUT) has to be customized explicitly on the store and forward site.
 If not, the store and forward is refused.